dlcs/protagonist/docs/architectural-considerations.md

 **_What does an image server give us that a static tile pyramid does not?_**

 With an image server, we can request arbitrary regions, at arbitrary sizes, in different formats, rotations and mirrored.
 This opens up a much larger world of creative reuse.
 With a static tile set, we can only request the image tiles that have been created as a one-off operation, by a script.
 These are unlikely to be useful as images in their own right, only when consumed by a deep zoom client such as OpenSeadragon or Leaflet, which manages the seamless stitching together.
-A dynamic image server is a much more powerful pair of **_digital scissors_**[^4].
+A dynamic image server is a much more powerful pair of **_[digital scissors](https://www.youtube.com/watch?v=-od9S8kn5b8)_**.

 With an image server, derivatives are created on the fly.
 There is no need to store thousands of small tile images, just the single master image that the image server will generate derivatives from at run-time, in response to user requests.
 This can be significant - mass digitisation of books will create many billions of tiles, many of which may never be used.
 There is a tradeoff - store one JPEG2000 file, but require an image server to respond to Image API requests, or store thousands of JPEG tiles, but require only static file hosting.